 The course will include selected advanced topics in motion perception using computer vision.
 Concrete topics will change each year according to trends in this fast developing field.
 Potential topics will include: (i) optical flow, (ii) tracking by templates, (iii) tracking by discriminative models, (iv) Bayesian probabilistic tracking, (v) deep learning for tracking, (iv) long-term tracking.
 The course is composed of the lectures in which we will cover the relevant theory and assignments in which the students will implement the basic techniques and solidify the theory.

-Coursework consists of 4 mandatory two-week assignments (complete them on your own with consultations with the assistant and professor), starting within the first weeks of the course and a larger assignment to be completed by the end of the semester.
-In addition, 4 non-mandatory homework assignments will be given (~1h of work each).
+Coursework consists of 5 mandatory two-week assignments (complete them on your own with consultations with the assistant and professor), starting within the first weeks of the course.
+The assignments are uniformly distributed throughout the semester.
 More info available at e-classroom.

 - nosilec: Matej Kristan